Daihatsu Ayla: Gallery

+Side collision test manipulation

+On 28 April 2023, Daihatsu confirmed that the company had committed "wrongdoings" in approval application for side collision tests under UN-R95 requirements for four vehicles, including the A350 series Toyota Agya.
+According to Daihatsu, the inside lining of the front seat door was improperly modified with a "notch" to prevent the part from breaking into pieces with sharp edges that could injure occupants during a side airbag deployment.
+These modifications are not present in production vehicles.
+In response, Toyota chairman Akio Toyoda and Toyota president Koji Sato publicly apologized.
+For the Agya, only vehicles bound to be sold in Ecuador would be affected.
+Toyota had re-tested the model before delivering it to markets with UN-R95 side crash test regulations.

 Sales

 As of February 2020, more than 214,000 units of Ayla had been sold in Indonesia.
 278,465 units of Agya had also been sold as well.

 Recall

 In September 2018, Toyota Motor Philippines issued a recall notice on over 15,000 Wigos produced from 5 April to 15 December 2017.
 The affected units have a faulty engine wire that may break from engine vibration, resulting in a decrease in engine power and a warning light illumination.